RohanAlexander/telling_stories_with_data/_book/index.md

 ## Software information and conventions {-}

 The software that I use in this book is R [@citeR].
 This language was chosen because it is open source, widely used, general enough to cover the entire workflow, yet specific enough to have plenty of well-developed features.
 I do not assume that you have used R before, and so another reason for selecting R for this book is the community of R users.
 The community is especially welcoming of new-comers and there is a lot of complementary beginner-friendly material available.
-There is an R package, `DoSSToolkit` [@alexander2021introduction], that contains `learnr` modules [@citelearnr] modules.
+There is an R package, `DoSSToolkit` [@alexander2021introduction], that contains `learnr` modules [@citelearnr].
 This may be useful if you are newer to R and are especially complementary to this book.

 If you don't have a programming language, then R is a great one to start with.
 If you have a preferred programming language already, then it wouldn't hurt to pick up R as well.
 That said, if you have a good reason to prefer another open-source programming language (for instance you use Python daily at work) then you may wish to stick with that.
 However, all examples in this book are in R.